cattyman919/skripsi/README.md

 # Tools

 - use [Repomix](https://repomix.com/) cli and just copy paste the xml file to an LLM so it can understand this repo easily and help fill the content if you want.
+Recommended to modify the repomix.config.json for exclude unnecessary files/folders so that it reduces token count.

 # UI Style